-How to Hide Apps & Icons on the Apple TV
+How to Hide Channels, Apps, & Icons on Apple TV

-Apple TV makes rearranging the app icons easy enough, but you can also hide services, icons, and apps that you don’t want visible at all.
-This is useful as a way of tidying up the Apple TV home screen of apps or services you never use or aren’t interested in watching (ESPN, HBO, Hulu, whatever), and it’s also a great way to limit access for specific media providers and shows that you don’t want someone else to see.
+Apple TV makes rearranging the app icons easy enough, but you can also hide channels, services, icons, and apps that you don’t want visible on the screen at all.
+This is useful as a way of tidying up the Apple TV home screen of apps or services you never use or aren’t interested in watching (like ESPN, HBO, Hulu, whatever), and it’s also a great way to limit access to specific media providers and shows that you don’t want someone else to see.

 - Open the Settings app on the Apple TV and choose “Parental Controls”